stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

     source --> target
   ```

-  A node can link to multiple targets and be linked to from multiple sources.
-- **Parent-child relationships**, as we'll soon see, organize the nodes in a way that specifies which links are allowed to exist.
-A parent-child relationship is depicted as a dotted arrow from a *parent* node to a *child* node.
+- **Parent-child relationships** indicate when nodes are considered implementation details of other nodes.
+A node can have multiple *parent* nodes and multiple *child* nodes.
+A parent-child relationship is depicted as a dotted arrow from the parent to the child.

   ```mermaid
   ---